dougeby/IntuneDocs/intune/device-sync.md

 To see the status of the sync action, choose **Devices** > **Device actions**.

-You can find standard Intune policy check-in frequencies in the [Frequently asked questions about Intune policies](manage-settings-and-features-on-your-devices-with-microsoft-intune-policies.md##frequently-asked-questions-about-intune-policies).
+You can find standard Intune policy check-in frequencies in the [Refresh cycle times](device-profiles.md#refresh-cycle-times.md).

 ## Retryable error codes